 “Child,” “Children,” “Youth,” or “Juvenile” means a person(s) who meets the definition of a Child in Iowa Code § 234.1(2)

-“Child and Family Services Review” (CFSR) means the process and procedures used by the federal Department of Health and Human Services to monitor and evaluate each States’ Child welfare Agency in order to promote the achievement of safety, Permanency, and well-being for Children that come to the attention of the Child welfare system and improve the quality of State child welfare services.
+“Child and Family Services Review” (CFSR) means the process and procedures used by the federal Department of Health and Human Services to monitor and evaluate each states’ Child welfare Agency in order to promote the achievement of safety, Permanency, and well-being for Children that come to the attention of the Child welfare system and improve the quality of Agency child welfare services.

 “Child Welfare Emergency Intervention” means, for the purpose of CWES, a service provided in a child’s home or elsewhere to address immediate problems or to de-escalate situations with the intent to keep families together and avoid a Child’s Removal from his or her home.